bertbalcaen/esdi-webdesign-course/03_css.md

 - Even if you don't add any rules at all to a page, the browser will still apply some CSS rules.
 - Reason: the browser has a default stylesheet.
-- It sets reasonable defaults: text is in black, background is white, links are underlined an in blue, an `<h1>` will be larger than a `<p>', ...
+- It sets reasonable defaults: text is in black, background is white, links are underlined an in blue, an `<h1>` will be larger than a `<h2>`, ...
 - You can override these with your own CSS.

 # Selectors